lifeike/Zallat-backend-Feike-Li/README.md

 ## Others

-1. mongo uri has exposed in github, usually we mask it by environment variable
+1. mongo uri has exposed on github, usually we mask it by environment variable
 2. input validation should be done by front-end, I used try catch in backend to prevent invalid result returned since this is a backend test

 ## Screenshot